AaltoSciComp/scicomp-docs/training/index.rst

    * * **A (basics)**
      * Having a basic knowledge of university resources, so that you use the right tool for the right job and don't lose your data.
    * * **B (scientific computing)**
-     * When you are doing science but existing software isn't enough: you have to make your own or connect things together.
+     * When you are doing science but existing software isn't enough: you have to connect things together (or make your own).
    * * **C (high performance computing)**
      * Using large computer clusters for large-scale analysis.
 Basically, at Aalto, :doc:`Triton <../triton/index>`.
    * * **D (advanced high performance computing)**